Mac

 The Concept of Battery Life

-When it is stated that the battery will last up to 10 hours, it is an unsaid fact that this shelf life is calculated assuming that no potential work is being carried out by the machine.
-Of course, this is not the true scenario, for you will be using the machine continuously.
+Most companies exaggerate their product’s features to garner positive, extraordinary reviews and a loyal customer base.
+One of the prominent features that companies stress about is the battery life.
+Apple Inc. claims the MacBook battery life runs from 9 to 10 hours.
+However, as consumers, we must remember that the battery’s life will likely expire as per its use.
+When it is stated that the battery will last up to 10 hours, it is an unsaid fact that this shelf life is calculated, assuming that the machine is carrying no potential workout.
+Of course, this is not the true scenario, for you will use the device continuously.

+Heavy software running on the MacBook Pro, as does any media content, takes a toll on the battery.
+Additionally, the battery life will suffer if the number of applications running is large.
 Most of the consumers stay ignorant of this fact.
 Now, Apple cannot predict the type of applications you will be running on your MacBook Pro; naturally, consumers are left disappointed with the performance of their battery, and they mistake this for poor battery life.

 MacBook Pro Battery Life